Louis-MG/MetaDBGWAS/README.md

 --newick Optional path to a newick tree file.
 If (and only if) a newick tree file is provided, the lineage effect analysis is computed and PCs figures are generated.
 --nc-db A list of Fasta files separated by comma containing annotations in a nucleotide alphabet format (e.g.: -nc-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).
 --pt-db A list of Fasta files separated by comma containing annotations in a protein alphabet format (e.g.: -pt-db path/to/file_1.fa,path/to/file_2.fa,etc).
 You can customize these files to work better with DBGWAS (see https://gitlab.com/leoisl/dbgwas/tree/master#customizing-annotation-databases).
+--threshold maximum value for which phenotype will be considered to be 0.

         * Miscellaneous
 --license prints the license text in standard output.